Giving It All For The Buffalo Bills

 By the time Knox was a junior, he was out throwing many of the other throwers on his track and field team and was up to 250-255 pounds.
 Knox was throwing up better numbers in the weight room than most of the football players after his size increase.
 He realized he was big enough for Division l level football, and wanted to continue to complete his long time goal of representing his city.

 “Ever since I was a kid I wanted to play for UB.
 We talked about it in high school.
 It wasn’t a reality then but it did become a reality by the time I was a junior,” Knox said.
 “I tried to walk on and they didn’t want any part of it.
 They said “you haven’t played in 3-4 years.
 There is no way you’ll adjust to the game speed.
 We can’t take a risk on a guy like you just to waste a spot.”
-I begged them my junior year to walk on and [University at Buffalo Head Coach] Jeff Quinn and his staff would not let me.”
+I begged them my junior year to walk on and Jeff Quinn and his staff would not let me.”

 Knox sat outside of Quinn’s office every day over the summer until the coaches had a meeting with him.
 After losing a year of eligibility and sitting his entire junior year, the begging from Knox led to a walk-on spot and an invite to training camp.